 Comments: After The Observer made headline news on February 11th of the revelation that the Human Genome Project had ascertained that there were only 35,000 genes in the human genome (which was considerably less than had previously been thought and has since been reduced to 20,000) there was considerable discussion in broadsheet newspapers and on Radio 4 about the implications, bringing the Nature v.
 Nurture debate back to the fore.
-I wrote the following letter to The Observer, but it was not published.
+I wrote the essay, "A Fairy Story", and the following letter to The Observer, but it was not published.

 Your front-page report (of Feb 11) of the scientific ‘discovery’ that there are not enough exclusive genes to cause even the differences between species (let alone within them) has inadvertently highlighted one of the major semantic problems to have beset science in the last century.
 Since the early 20th century, when Wilhelm Friedrich Johanssen coined the term ‘gene’ to mean the material unit of biological inheritance, the word ‘genetic’ has come to mean both ‘inherited’ and ‘contained in the genes’.
 This has suited the neo-Darwinian scientific Establishment who have always regarded genes as the only determinants of inheritable characteristics.
 Consequently, the perennial nature vs. nurture debate has become translated as Genes vs. Environment.
 At long last, that is all changing.